After a brief from the technical person, Heather gave the webinar introduction, greeting the participants and presenting Ross for the first topic.

 So I’m going to turn over to Ross for a few minutes to talk to you about Simplifying Asset Management.

-And so again, as we’re speaking, please take the time to type in any of your question about asset management so that after we’ve talked about simplifying asset management for a while, we can actually get to your questions.
+And so again, as we’re speaking, please take the time to type in any of your questions about asset management so that after we’ve talked about simplifying asset management for a while, we can actually get to your questions.

 So, Ross, I turn to the next slide here.
-Maybe you can talk us through some of these simplifying asset management.
+Maybe you can talk through some of these simplifying asset management.

 Simplifying Asset Management